 3] CPU performance

-Not only that, but it shows evidence of the real-time frequency, number of cores, L1 data, and much more.
-If you are an advanced user, then certainly you will enjoy the data made available here.
+It also shows evidence of the real-time frequency, number of cores, L1 data, and much more.
+If you are an advanced user, then you will certainly enjoy the data made available here.

 4] CPU temperature